 It is possible to see whales, dolphins, and porpoises almost anywhere in North America’s oceans.
-From the warmest waters of the Caribbean to the coldest places in Alaska, they can be seen from land along shallow coastlines and in deep waters miles from anywhere.
+From the warmest waters of the Caribbean to the coldest places in Alaska, they can be seen from land along shallow coastlines and deep waters miles from anywhere.

 How To Choose A Whale-Watching Operator